Tornadoes of 2023: July 12 (Brazil)

 On July 12, a long-tracked severe thunderstorm moved through Rio Grande do Sul, Brazil, causing damage along a path of about 112 km.
 The storm produced a tornado that caused severe damage to homes, buildings, and vehicles in the town of Sede Nova, where numerous trees and power poles were downed as well, and 11 people were injured.
-The tornado also caused significant damage to trees and farms in rural areas outside of Sede Nova, and was rated EF2.
+The tornado also caused significant damage to trees and farms in rural areas outside of Sede Nova, and was rated EF3.
 While one single tornado was confirmed, it may have been a tornado family.

+July 15 (Russia)

+On July 15, severe thunderstorms produced multiple tornadoes that impacted very rural areas in Russia.
+Several tornadic tracks were found in remote forests using Sentinel-2 satellite data, and were not noticed until late 2025.
+This included an IF2 rated tornado that touched down near Tsentral'nyi, traveling a total length of 38.7 kilometers (24 mi), reaching a total path width of 1200 meters (1312.3 yd), and snapping and uprooting countless trees.
+Another IF2 rated tornado touched down near Chernyshevka, being the widest tornado of the day as it left behind a 1250 meter-wide (1367 yd) swath of major tree damage.
+Several other weaker tornadoes also occurred in the remote forests, including a long-tracked IF1.5 tornado that traveled 28.11 kilometers (17.4 mi) through areas near the town of Satka, Russia.
+A total of 13 tornadoes were confirmed.